noflashbang/SPOK/README.md

-# AutoSettings
+# SPOK
-Library for automatically creating and loading settings from ini files
+Library for TPM interactions